 Without the tools for communication people may have sex that they don’t really enjoy.
 An enjoyable sex life depends on being able to say what turns you on and what doesn’t.
 Often people feel embarrassed about expressing this for fear of what their partners will think or feel, or what they might say to other people.
-For example, studies have found that up to a quarter of men and half of women fake orgasm sometimes.
+For example, studies have found that between a quarter to a half of people fake orgasm sometimes.
 This might be as an excuse to end sex, or a way to avoid hurting the other partner’s feelings or saving face.

 Building up the courage to talk about your own and your partner’s sexual pleasure can result in better, safer sex all round.
 Here are some tips you could try:

 Make sure the conversation happens when you aren’t actually having sex.
 Having a conversation about sexual behaviors is usually easier when both partners are clothed and just hanging out together.
 People generally will feel less vulnerable, emotionally and physically, for what can sometimes be an awkward or difficult conversation.

 But it’s okay to tell someone if you like or don’t like them doing something at the time they’re doing it.
 You could say “that feels nice” or “that’s a bit uncomfortable.”
 You could move their hands, but don’t force them to touch you if they don’t want to.

 Use “I” statements.
 Statements that begin with “I think” or “I believe” let a partner know that you’re speaking for yourself and how you feel and that your conversation is about expressing your thoughts —not about accusing or attacking.
 Be sure that your language and thoughts are clear.
 You might want to work out what you want to say in your own head first before you talk to your partner.